-EnvisAGE is a discussion journal edited by Age Cymru which explores issues affecting older people.
-In this, our thirteenth edition, we shine a light on the importance of keeping voice, choice and control when growing older.
+EnvisAGE is a discussion journal edited by Age Cymru, which explores issues affecting older people.
+In this, our fourteenth edition, we examine issues around poverty and shine a spotlight on the financial inclusion of older people.

-We've invited experts to contribute articles to share their expertise and good practice towards keeping voice, choice and control when growing older.
+We've invited experts to contribute articles to share their expertise and good practice to explore a range of services and approaches that can help to improve the financial inclusion of older people.

 - EnvisAGE - Keeping voice, choice and control when growing older (PDF, 830 KB)